sutharashok05/song-player/README.md

 Under “System variables”, find and select Path, then click Edit

-Click “New” and add the full path to the song_runner folder
+Click “New” and add the full path to the song_player folder

 Click OK to save and apply